What to do if you detect or suspect American foulbrood

 This 'matchstick test' is an effective method of diagnosing AFB alongside honey tests and laboratory sampling.

 Be conscious not to leave your infected AFB matchstick accessible to other bees.
-It may be to simply leave it inside the AFB suspect / infected colony.
+It may be better to simply leave it inside the AFB suspect/infected colony.

 Honey testing and larval smears